Optimal Construction of N-bit-delay Almost Instantaneous Fixed-to-Variable-Length Codes: Code construction problem

 Theorem 4.5. b) in Reference \cite{ref:markov_inv} helps us to justify {\it Procedure \ref{prc:iterative}}: \mytheory{thm}{Sub-Markov matrix invertibility \cite{ref:markov_inv}}{ Suppose $S$ is a finite state set of a time-homogeneous Markov chain, $P_K$ is a $K$-by-$K$ matrix containing in the $(k, k')$ element the transition probability from $k$-th to $k'$-th states, and $S'$ is a non-empty subset of $S$.
 If $S\setminus S'$ is an open set, $(P_K-I_K)_{S'S'}$ is invertible. } The proof interprets the code forest as a time-homogeneous Markov chain whose states correspond to the respective code trees. \\\\ \underline{\it Proof of Theorem \ref{thm:optimum}}: Let us write the transition matrix as

-When every code tree {can} reach $T^{(i)}_0$, every subset of code trees is reachable from the rest.
+When every code tree can reach $T^{(i)}_0$, $\{T^{(i)}_k\mid k\neq 0\}$ is an open set, which makes the solution of Eqs.~(\ref{eq:stabledist1}) and (\ref{eq:stabledist2}) unique owing to Theorem \ref{thm:detnzero}.
 Therefore, the stationary distributions are always uniquely determined in this algorithm as long as the assumption holds.

 We take the following steps to prove the theorem. \begin{enumerate} \item $\bar{L}^{(i-1)} \ge \bar{L}^{(i)}$ holds for all $i$. \item $\bar{L}^{(i-1)} > \bar{L}^{(i)}$ if ${\bm C}^{(i)}_{A^{(i)}_z\emptyset} \neq {\bm C}^{(i-1)}_{A^{(i)}_z\emptyset}$ where $A^{(i)}_z=\{k\mid \Pi_k^{(i)}=0\}$. \item When ${\bm C}^{(i)}_{A^{(i)}_z\emptyset}={\bm C}^{(i-1)}_{A^{(i)}_z\emptyset}$, $\bar{L}^{(i)}$ is the minimum value of {\it Minimization problem \ref{mip:modefixedsub}} for $A=A^{(i)}$. \end{enumerate} .
 The objective function of {\it Minimization problem \ref{mip:codetreewise}} for a code tree $T_k$ is written as